ZW01f/Blink-To-Live/README.md

 <!-- ![patients_video](//readme_assests/vid1.mp4) -->

-**Blink-To-Live** is a computer vision based mobile application for tracking the eight eye states defined in the [Blink-To-Speak](https://www.blinktospeak.com/blink-to-speak-book)book which is a communication language based on eyes blinks and translates it to a sequence of communicated sentences based on the pre-defined eye's blinks alphabets called Blink to Speak.
+**Blink-To-Live** is a computer vision based mobile application for tracking the eight eye states defined in the [Blink-To-Speak](https://www.blinktospeak.com/blink-to-speak-book) book which is a communication language based on eyes blinks and translates it to a sequence of communicated sentences based on the pre-defined eye's blinks alphabets called Blink to Speak.

 The camera will be used to track the patient's eyes and the computer vision module will be used to decode the eyes movements/blinks and translated it to the corresponding communicated sentences.